Almodather19/SCATS/README.md

 ------------------------------------------------------------------------

 By understanding the flow throw different approaches in the three peaks, the timing of the signals can be altered based on the peak.
+Peak hours are “6 to 7 am”, “1 to 2 pm”, and “5 to 6 pm”, which are refereed to as AM, MD, and PM respectively.
 Timing can be changed by giving more green time to an approach that have more flow than others, another way to address the high flow for one approach is by changing the phasing.

 # Installation